Documentation

 Capture Workspace is easiest to understand as a three-stage flow:

-1. connect monitor-capable hardware
+1. connect capture-capable hardware

 2. run live capture